Loan Calculator

 Does it include fees or APR?

-No. This version focuses on the base fixed-payment loan estimate.
+No. This version focuses on the base fixed-rate payment estimate.
 Origination fees, APR differences, and lender-specific charges are not included.
+Use the interest rate field only.

 How do fixed-rate installment loans work?